arysef/tube-clues/README.md

 # Open Issues
 - Develop some sort of opinionation/bias measure and way to display it
+- Add way to prevent multiple clicks from causing multiple requests
+- Add error printing and handling when GPT JSON result doesn't have expected fields
 - Add diarization -> sometimes the videos play clips within them and that makes the transcript nonsensical without diarization
     - Even with diarization, sometimes speakers themselves read a section of text they are quoting: it'd be nice to capture that they're quoting someone else in those scenarios
 - Connect to search tool (similar to stochasticity) for fact checking